getappmap/appmap-agent-js/README.md

 ```sh
 npx appmap-agent-js
 ```
 3. The agent will use the command entered during setup to start the application.
-When started, use [any remote recording control](https://appland.com/docs/reference/remote-recording) to start the recording, using the port of your choice to connect to the agent.
+When started, use [a remote recording control of your preference](https://appland.com/docs/reference/remote-recording) to start the recording using the port of your choice when connecting to the agent.
-4. Interact with your application or service to execise code to be recorded
+4. Interact with your application or service to exercise code to be recorded
-5. Stop the recording and save the new AppMap to disk
+5. Stop the recording and save the new AppMap to disk.

 ---